GTPB/PPB17/day2/1-PythonPrograms/PythonStructureModulesImport.md

-#### A program or script can be considered a module that contains both definitions and “actions”
+#### A program or script can be considered as a module that contains both definitions and “actions”

 -   Open a text file using gedit
 -   Write:`print "My name is:", "myname"`